Well, that day has finally arrived when it is now time to retire and focus on family issues, rather than pharmacy issues.

 A second project involved a redesigned dose administration aid system that could electronically communicate with a community pharmacy, the patient’s GP and the community nurse.

-Its software package also included the encrypted document exchange.
+The software used, e.g., CDI software, also included the encrypted document exchange.

 A third project involved an education system for training community clinical pharmacists, developing research on clinical pharmacy systems and a method of sharing knowledge efficiently.